vincentsijben/bpm-timings-for-processing/README.md

   // or reset timing with 0
   bpm.enableKeyPresses();

-  // always show the info window bpm.showInfo = true;
+  // show the info window at the start bpm.showInfo = true;
 }